akontadakis/Flux-Modeler/readme.md

 2. Navigate to the "API Keys" section in your account settings.
 3. Click the "`Create Key`" button.
 4. Give the key a name and click "`Create Key`".
-5. Copy the key and paste it into the API Key field in the Energy Modeler AI settings.
+5. Copy the key and paste it into the API Key field in the Flux Modeler AI settings.

 **Important**: Treat your API keys like passwords.
 Do not share them publicly or commit them to version control.